Super Lawyers

 Without question, insurance companies would much prefer to arbitrate their personal injury cases in Maryland.
 Arbitrations are generally favorable to insurance companies.
 It is just a fact.

 In Maryland and 22 other states, insurance companies are prohibited from imposing arbitration.
-There is a statute – § 19-509 of the Maryland Insurance Code – that forbids insurance companies from inserting binding arbitration clauses in insurance contracts with their insureds.
+A statute – § 19-509 of the Maryland Insurance Code – forbids them from inserting binding arbitration clauses in insurance contracts with their insureds.
 In other words, Maryland public policy rewrites these contracts.

 This is a good rule.
 Maryland’s court system is a good one.
-It has well-established rules of evidence and procedural safeguards that plaintiffs are not going to get in arbitration, even with a fair and reasonable arbitrator because, by definition, arbitration is a shortcut procedure to justice.
+It has well-established rules of evidence and procedural safeguards that plaintiffs will not get in arbitration, even with a fair and reasonable arbitrator, because, by definition, arbitration is a shortcut procedure to justice.

 Do You Need a Lawyer for Your Uninsured or Underinsured Motorist Claim?